Qiskit/qiskit_sphinx_theme/docs_guide/sphinx_guide/how_to_build_docs.rst

 .. include:: ../others/how-to_type.rst

-This guide shows how to build the documentation of a Qiskit project repository in local.
+This guide shows how to build the documentation of your project in a local machine.

 Pre-requisites
 ==============

-This guide assumes your Qiskit project already has a working Sphinx documentation project in a folder called ``docs``.
+This guide assumes your project already has a working Sphinx documentation project in a folder called ``docs``.
 If you don't have it, you can set it up with
 :doc:`sphinx-quickstart <sphinx:man/sphinx-quickstart>`.

 Install package and dependencies